wduffeeb/clustersos/README.md

 In this example, `master.example.com` will need to be able to enumerate all other nodes in the cluster.
 SSH sessions will be opened from the local workstation, NOT from the master node.

 # Cluster types/support
 clustersos will attempt to identify the type of cluster environment it is being run against through the use of cluster profiles.
-These are effectively plugins and live under `cluster_sos/profiles`.
+These are effectively plugins and live under `clustersosreport/profiles`.

 The most basic type of check is a package check, e.g. if it is a kubernetes cluster then clustersos would at minimum look for the presence of the kubernetes package.

 You can also manually force a specific type of cluster using `--cluster-type`, E.G.

 `$ clustersos --master=master.example.com --cluster-type=kubernetes`

+# Node enumeration

+The profile for each cluster contains the logic to enumerate and report the nodes in the cluster to clustersos.
+However, a user may also specify a list of nodes alongside a given `--master` or `--cluster-type`.
+In the event that neither is provided, the first node in the list given to clustersos is considered to be the master node.
+For example:

+`$ clustersos --nodes=node1.example.com,node2.example.com`

 # Installation